 Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status 1.
 End to end service maturity We can confidently and safely operate an end to end service to migrate legacy claimants to UC We have learnt how we can correctly identify people to move and are ready to do this at increasing scale.
 We have learnt how we can identify the people to move to UC and are ready to prove that we can do this at increasing scale, ensuring we have the right data, IT functionality and processes to do this.
 (N.B. the processes and supporting data needs will be defined during Discovery.)
 The mechanisms and processes by which we will identify claimants to move (or not to move at a given time) are sufficiently scalable for the anticipated volumes at the beginning of the scaling Phase.
 Criteria for postponements or exclusions are agreed.
 Amber In scope - this learning will be informed through Discovery testing.
 Testing of the earliest testable service commenced as planned in Bolton and Medway 09/05 and expanded to Cornwall on 25 July, Harrow on 16 August and Northumberland 13 Sept.
 We have started to send more migration notices on a weekly basis now.
 Deferral and exclusions have been agreed.
 Claimants who are part of a couple are currently being excluded and therefore have descoped Housing Benefit only claimants from the earliest testable service to ensure couples are not brought into the test.
 Approach established and guidance completed to manage the selection of claimants across legacy benefit combinations.
 Learning is being harnessed regarding data quality and the streamlining of processes for the selection of claimants to support learning, identifying improvements and risks, and prioritising work to deliver these processes at increasing scale.
 Tests to date have included using a different Migration Notice and varying the timing, type and number of reminders and testing with Tax Credit only cohorts.
 Work has been undertaken to improve the data mis-match rate between data sources to make selection simpler for agents.
 Match rate is now over 90% for most recent cohorts of single claimants.
-Options agreed with HMRC for supply of data for selection.
-HMRC now engaging suppliers with a forecast date for delivery of late November with testing to subsequently be undertaken.
+Options agreed with HMRC for supply of data for claimant selection at increasing scale for January to March 2023 with automation of the data provision due 10th February.